 - Created on the 7 February, 2017.

-Human M-CSF ELISA kit is a reliable quantitative procedure for measuring macrophage colony-stimulating factor (M-CSF) in human serum, plasma (heparin, EDTA), cell culture supernatant, saliva, tissue lysates, body fluids and urine.
-This assay has a minimum sensitivity detection limit of < 1.0 pg/ml.
+Human M-CSF ELISA kit is a reliable quantitative procedure for measuring macrophage colony-stimulating factor (MCSF or M-CSF) in human serum, plasma (heparin, EDTA), cell culture supernatant, saliva, tissue lysates, body fluids and urine.
+This assay t has a minimum sensitivity detection limit of < 1.0 pg/ml.

-The minimum sensitivity detection limit of macrophage colony-stimulating factor (M-CSF) using this M-CSF ELISA kit was approximately < 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1000.0 pg/ml.
+The minimum sensitivity detection limit of macrophage colony-stimulating factor (MCSF) using current M-CSF ELISA kit was approximately < 1.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1000.0 pg/ml.

 - Human CSF-1: gene structure and alternative splicing of mRNA precursors.
 EMBO J. (1987) 6: 2693-2698.
 Ladner, M. B., et al.